marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

 **Sunday Oct.
 21**
 - 12am onward:     Hacking hasn't stopped, won't stop!  **When you arrive, check in with us at the booth**
-- 7:00am:          Breakfast (Bernd, Navid at booth)
+- 7:00am:          Breakfast (Bernd, Christina, Navid at booth)
 - 8:00am:          **Be around to help answer last minute questions please**
 - 11:30am:         Lunch (Bernd, Dustin, Eunice at booth)
 - 1:00pm:          Hacking wraps up / projects submitted (Dustin, Lawrence, Navid at booth)